Ashwell, Hertfordshire: History

 To the southwest of the village is Arbury Banks, the remains of an Iron Age hill fort which have been largely removed by agricultural activity.

-In 2002 a local metal detector, Alan Meek, found a silver Roman figurine of a goddess, Dea Senuna.
+In 2002, local metal detectorists found a silver Roman figurine of a goddess, Dea Senuna.
 A subsequent archaeological dig over four summers revealed 26 more gold and silver objects situated in a major open-air ritual site.

 The Buckinghamshire family of Nernewt (Nernuyt) held land here in the 14th century, which was originally part of the Abbot of Westminster's manor.
 This land became the manor of Westbury Nernewtes.

 The village has a wealth of architecture spanning several centuries.
 There was also a great fire of Ashwell on Saturday 2 February 1850, without fatalities.

 The village itself is mostly in a fine state of preservation, from the medieval cottage to the fine town house, plastered or timbered, thatched or tiled, in Tudor, Carolean or Georgian brick.
-'Scheduled' listed buildings include the St. John's Guildhall of 1681, the carefully restored Foresters Cottages, the Chantry House with its 15th-century window, the 16th-century town house (now a local museum), the Maltings (now converted into flats), and a small brick house which was first built in 1681 as a school by the Merchant Taylors.
+Listed buildings include the St. John's Guildhall of 1681, the carefully restored Foresters Cottages, the Chantry House with its 15th-century window, the 16th-century town house (now Ashwell Museum), the Maltings (now converted into flats), and a small brick house which was first built in 1681 as a school by the Merchant Taylors.
 Ashwell Bury, a large Victorian house, was remodelled by Edwin Lutyens in the 1920s.
 Lutyens also designed the Grade 2 listed Ashwell War Memorial, unveiled in 1922.
 Ashwell also has a village lock-up that was used to detain drunks and suspected criminals.
 The village used to be home to a number of local breweries and, accordingly, a variety of public houses in its past, but currently has just three pubs: The Rose and Crown, the Three Tuns and the Bushel and Strike.

-Since 1850 the village has been served by Ashwell and Morden railway station which is about a mile and half from the centre of the village in the hamlet of Odsey in Cambridgeshire.
+Since 1850 the village has been served by Ashwell and Morden railway station which is about a mile and a half from the centre of the village in the hamlet of Odsey in Cambridgeshire.